-Assessing your marketing strategy now will help you identify problems and opportunities, giving you three whole quarters to act on them.
+Assessing your marketing strategy now will help you identify problems and opportunities.
 For example, are you on track for your quarterly and annual revenue goals?
 Are you within budget?
 Have any changes occurred, internally or externally, that could disrupt your strategy?
-Can you glean any data from your Q1 campaigns to strengthen your marketing for the rest of the year?
+Can you glean any data from your campaigns to strengthen your marketing for the rest of the year?

 Asking these questions now will help you position your company for a more successful year.
 Here is your 20-point marketing analysis checklist.

-Your primary goal as a marketer is driving growth, so, while many marketers shy away from financials, your marketing analysis should start with reviewing revenue and budget.
+Your primary goal as a marketer is driving growth.
+While many marketers shy away from financials, your marketing analysis should start with reviewing revenue and budget.

 Revenue: Assess whether you are on track in terms of revenue goals for the first quarter.
 If you are lagging, consider how this affects your forecasting for the next quarter.
 More important, how can you make up for that loss?
 In addition, look at product or service trends.
 Are certain products performing better or worse than expected?
 This may affect how you allocate your marketing budget for the remainder of the year.